laristra/documentation/index.md

 ## Docker
 Docker is a software container platform that makes for easier collaboration between users on different devices.
 Docker packages the libraries and settings of a piece of software and make it work the same regardless of the device it is on.
+To use [Docker in Travis builds](https://docs.travis-ci.com/user/docker/), add `services: -docker` in your .travis.yml file.
+Builds must run on trusty to use Docker, so add `sudo: required` to your .travis.yml file.

 ## Doxygen
 Doxygen turns code into documentation.